UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Experiments

-\begin{itemize} \item \textbf{Position Error (PE):} Measures positional precision.
-PE is defined as the mean Euclidean distance between the observed and target object positions across all time steps in successful episodes.
+To evaluate generalizable manipulation across diverse hand morphologies, a benchmark must encompass a wide spectrum of tasks involving complex object interactions and diverse functional manipulations.
+We build UniManip upon OakInk-V2 \cite{zhan2024oakink2}, as it represents one of the largest-scale and most diverse human demonstration datasets, featuring unrivaled synchronization precision and task complexity.
+Leveraging these high-fidelity motion data, we curate a wide range of unimanual and bimanual tasks and convert them into expert demonstrations tailored to robotic hands with 2, 3, or 5 fingers (see Appendix Section 10 for conversion details and task taxonomy).
+In total, we assemble 31 task categories to construct UniManip.
+For 5-finger unimanual and bimanual settings, we select 9 and 6 task categories, respectively.
+Given that 3-finger and 2-finger hands are ill-suited to bimanual manipulation, we evaluate them on 8 unimanual task categories each.
+We assess manipulation performance along multiple axes, and specifically define the following metrics: \begin{itemize} \item \textbf{Position Error (PE):} PE is defined as the mean Euclidean distance between the observed and target object positions across time steps in successful episodes.
 If all test episodes fail, PE is assigned a default value of 3.
 Lower PE indicates more accurate and stable manipulation. \item \textbf{Orientation Error (OE):} OE is defined as the mean minimal rotation angle between the observed and target orientations across time steps in successful episodes.
 If all test episodes fail, OE is set to a default value of 30.
 Lower OE reflects more precise orientation control. \item \textbf{Success Rate (SR):} The percentage of test episodes classified as successful.
 Given the process-oriented nature of our tasks, an episode is deemed successful if and only if every time step simultaneously satisfies PE $\le$ 3 cm and OE $\le$ 30°.
-Any violation at any time step renders the entire episode a failure. \item \textbf{Adaptation Score (AS):} This metric aims to quantify how well a manipulation policy aligns with the robot's hardware morphology.
-We employ a large model and involve ten volunteers as expert evaluators to provide a composite score from 0 to 10 based on two criteria: (1) embodied appropriateness—whether the policy fully leverages the hand's morphology; (2) manipulation quality—the stability and smoothness of motion. \end{itemize}
+Any violation at any time step renders the episode a failure. \item \textbf{Adaptation Score (AS):} This metric aims to quantify how well a manipulation policy aligns with the robot’s hardware morphology beyond binary success.
+We employ a joint evaluation framework, incorporating a suite of heterogeneous large models (including Gemini 2.5 Pro, GPT-5.2, and Qwen2.5-VL-72B) alongside 100 human volunteers as expert evaluators to provide a composite score from 0 to 10.
+LLMs and humans are blind to success labels to ensure independent assessment of manipulation quality.
+Please refer to Appendix Section 10.3 for calculation details and prompts.
+Crucially, AS serves as a qualitative complement to our primary physical metric.